frustratedcat/weather-app/README.md

 A weather application using python and selenium.
+The application utilizes Accuweather for data.